THE REWARD OF SACRIFICING

 Robert D. Pace

-(Transition) For the next few minutes I want to examine what the Bible says about our sacrifices and how God rewards them.
-The first thing I want you to notice is that sacrifices are essential to our Christian Faith.
-We simply can’t worship without sacrificing.
+(Transition) For the next few minutes, I want to examine what the Bible says about our sacrifices and how God rewards them.
+My first point is this: Sacrifices are Essential to the Christian Faith.

 I. Sacrifices are Essential to the Christian Faith

-Let me show you something in Deuteronomy 16.
-This is where Moses delineated Israel’s three major festivals that convened every year—The Feast of Passover, the Feast of Pentecost, and the Feast of Tabernacles.
-There is something interesting that each of these festivals had in common.
-Listen to Deuteronomy 16:16-17.
+In fact, let’s investigate what Moses said in Deuteronomy 16.
+This is where he delineated Israel’s three major festivals that convened annually: The Feast of Passover, the Feast of Pentecost, and the Feast of Tabernacles.
+Moses is about to mention something that each festival had in common.
+Listen to Deuteronomy 16:16–17.

 “Three times a year all your men must appear before the LORD your God at the place he will choose: at the Feast of Passover, the Feast of Pentecost and the Feast of Tabernacles.
 No man should appear before the LORD empty-handed: (17) each of you must bring a gift in proportion to the way the LORD your God has blessed you.”